idio-lang/DIPS/source/implementing-idio/reader/reading.rst

 some internal format).

-The obvious thing to do instead is to ask the :lname:`Idio` engine to print out this internal format which will give us... ``(foo a b)``.

-Which might leave us scratching our heads as to whether we've actually done anything at all!  *Tricky!*
+The obvious thing to do instead is to ask the :lname:`Idio` engine to print out this internal format which will give us... ``(foo a b)`` -- which might leave us scratching our heads as to whether we've actually done anything at all!  *Tricky!*

 Equally tricky are strings and numbers.
 For most regular integers,